Hao-Yuan-He/resume_typst/main.typ

   // github: github,
   // linkedin: linkedin,
   phone: phone,
-  img:img,
+  img: img,
   personal-site: personal-site,
   accent-color: "#26428b",
 )

 /*
  * Lines that start with == are formatted into section headings
  * You can use the specific formatting functions if needed
  * The following formatting functions are listed below
  * #edu(dates: "", degree: "", gpa: "", institution: "", location: "")
  * #work(company: "", dates: "", location: "", title: "")
  * #project(dates: "", name: "", role: "", url: "")
  * #extracurriculars(activity: "", dates: "")
  * There are also the following generic functions that don't apply any formatting
  * #generic-two-by-two(top-left: "", top-right: "", bottom-left: "", bottom-right: "")
  * #generic-one-by-two(left: "", right: "")
  */

 == Education